leoimewore/Tip-Calculator/README.md

 This was the TIP CALCULATOR APP.
 My Goal was provide to continue to improve in my JavaScript skills while I keep brushing up on my HTML and CSS 👋

+This simple web application collects the total bill and provides the amount each diner will pay in tips and total amount

 Methodology